 The road trip from Orlando to Key West takes you along the stunning west coast of Florida.
-With beautiful sandy beaches and a laid-back ambience Florida’s west coast is often called the best coast.
-The ultimate Orlando to Key West itinerary includes dreamy beach destinations, an untamed Everglades and finally the Florida Keys.
+With beautiful sandy beaches and a laid-back ambience, Florida’s west coast is often called the best coast.
+This ultimate Orlando to Key West itinerary includes countless dreamy beach destinations, an untamed Everglades and finally the Florida Keys.

 - Total distance: 587 mi / 943 km